What to Avoid in Disposable Diapers

 Another reason to avoid fragrances in diapers is because they are known to irritate skin.
 For this reason, most pediatricians will recommend only using fragrance-free products on your baby until they are at least 6 months old.

 Diapers should already be super soft, so they shouldn’t need lotion.
 It’s always smart to avoid unnecessary ingredients in your baby products.
+In the case that your baby does suffer from a rash, apply a gentle diaper rash cream.

 4) Chlorine Processing